Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 - as managers, or in any role in which we are defined as some kind of authority.

 [56:07]
-**In session seven**, I'll be showing how nonviolent communication can contribute to healing, emotional healing.
+**In session seven**, I'll be showing how Nonviolent Communication can contribute to healing, emotional healing.
 We'll see how each of us has the power to contribute to each other's healing when we can engage in empathic connection and honest expression.
-We'll also see in session seven, how nonviolent communication can assist when we are mediating between other people's conflicts.
+We'll also see in session seven, how Nonviolent Communication can assist when we are mediating between other people's conflicts.
 Either whether we've been invited to do that, or when we are present, and can offer mediation skills without people even being aware that we're doing it.
-We'll also see how nonviolent communication can support us in helping bring about reconciliation between groups in pain with each other, whether these groups are within the family business place, or different groups within warring countries.
+We'll also see how Nonviolent Communication can support us in helping bring about reconciliation between groups in pain with each other, whether these groups are within the family business place, or different groups within warring countries.

 [57:12]
-**In session eight**, I'll be describing how nonviolent communication can support us in our social change efforts.
+**In session eight**, I'll be describing how Nonviolent Communication can support us in our social change efforts.
 We need to not only know how to influence individuals who are behaving in ways we don't like.
 We need to also know how to do all of the transformation that's necessary for social change to take place.
 That means that it's not just individuals that we need to know how to transform.
 But groups of individuals, whether these groups call themselves gangs, whether these groups call themselves Corporation, governments.
-We look in that session on how nonviolent communication can support us in social change.
+We look in that session on how Nonviolent Communication can support us in social change.

 [58:03]
-**In session nine**, we will look at how to keep the energy and the consciousness that nonviolent communication requires.
+**In session nine**, we will look at how to keep the energy and the consciousness that Nonviolent Communication requires.
 We'll see the role of celebration and gratitude and giving us the energy that it takes to sustain a compassionate life.
 In a world that often makes it quite a challenge.

 ## Conclusion

-#### People who have studied nonviolent communication with us usually have two things to say about it.
+#### People who have studied Nonviolent Communication with us usually have two things to say about it.

 **First, they say how simple it is.**